barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- A waterfall is just a river cut in half.

+Maybe this one is ok:

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- I sure do.